Blessings

 Jubilees 22:1-5

-And it came to pass in the 1st week in the 44th jubilee, in the 2nd year, that is, the year in which Abraham died, that Isaac and Ishmael came from the Well of the Oath to celebrate the feast of weeks -that is, the feast of the first fruits of the harvest- to Abraham, their father, and Abraham rejoiced because his 2 sons had come.
-For Isaac had many possessions in Beersheba, and Isaac was not wanting to go and see his possessions and to return to his father.
+In the 1st week of the 44th jubilee, in the 2nd year—the year Abraham died—Isaac and Ishmael came from the Well of the Oath to celebrate the Feast of Weeks (also known as the feast of the first fruits of the harvest) with their father Abraham.
+Abraham was happy that his 2 sons had come.

-And in those days Ishmael came to see his father, and they both came together, and Isaac offered a sacrifice for a burnt offering, and presented it on the altar of his father which he had made in Hebron.
-And he offered a thank offering and made a feast of joy before Ishmael, his brother: and Rebecca made new cakes from the new grain, and gave them to Jacob, her son, to take them to Abraham, his father, from the first fruits of the land, that he might eat and bless the Creator of all things before he died.
-And Isaac, too, sent by the hand of Jacob to Abraham a best thank offering, that he might eat and drink.
+At that time, Ishmael also came to see Abraham, and the two brothers arrived together.
+Isaac offered a burnt offering on the altar Abraham had built in Hebron.
+He also gave a thank offering and hosted a joyful feast before Ishmael.
+Rebekah baked new cakes from the fresh grain and gave them to Jacob to take to Abraham from the first fruits of the land, so that Abraham could eat and bless the Creator of all things before he died.
+Isaac also sent a special thank offering to Abraham through Jacob, so that he could eat and drink.

 Climax